nota/gyazo-obsidian-plugin/README.md

 1. Download the latest release from the Releases section
 2. Extract the zip file in your Obsidian vault's `.obsidian/plugins/` directory
+3. Run `npm ci` to install dependencies
+4. Run `npm run build` to compile the plugin
-3. Enable the plugin in Obsidian settings
+5. Enable the plugin in Obsidian settings

 ## Usage